Honda CR-V Interior

 - "For example, extra sound insulation has resulted in a more tranquil cabin.
 It's not silent, but it is quieter.
 There's not much road noise in general, but you will hear every bump in a bad surface." -- AutoTrader

 - "Seating is supportive and comfy, with plenty of room for adults both front and back." -- Kelley Blue Book

 - "Don't let its ‘compact crossover’ designation deter you, as the CR-V's interior is unexpectedly cavernous.
 Short or tall, thin or wide, drivers and passengers of all stature will find the cabin very comfortable and accommodating, whether they sit in the first or second row." -- Autoblog

-The 2015 CR-V comes equipped with a rearview camera, Bluetooth, a USB port and Pandora integration.
-A power moonroof, navigation, a 7-inch touch-screen display, a seven-speaker stereo system, satellite radio, dual-zone automatic climate control, forward collision warning with a collision mitigating braking system, lane keeping assist, push-button start and adaptive cruise control are available.
+The 2015 CR-V comes equipped with a rearview camera, Bluetooth, a USB port, hands-free text messaging and Pandora integration.
+A power moonroof, navigation, a 7-inch touch-screen display, a seven-speaker stereo system, satellite radio, dual-zone automatic climate control, forward collision warning with automatic braking, a passenger-side blind spot camera (LaneWatch), lane keeping assist, push-button start and adaptive cruise control are available.

 Reviewers are pleased with the amount of standard and optional technology features available in the CR-V. Some also report that the dashboard and center controls have a clean, uncluttered layout.

 - “Inside, there's a bigger display for the audio and other systems. …” -- Kelley Blue Book

 - "Abundant tech features help the CR-V stand out, though: A rearview camera, Pandora interface, and Bluetooth phone and audio connectivity are standard equipment on all models.
 These are options on most competitors and, in some cases, not available at all." -- Edmunds